Luzhou Sichuan, China Travel Guide

 Always get consent before taking pictures of individuals, particularly for kids, the elderly, or people in rural areas.

 A gesture and a smile often obtain permission.
 Be discreet and avoid intrusive photography.
-Do not take photos where explicitly prohibited, especially in religious sites or museums.
+Do not take photos where explicitly prohibited, especially at places of worship or museums.

-Carry a reusable water bottle and fill it with boiled or filtered water.
-This practice limits plastic waste.
+Bring a refillable water bottle and fill it with boiled or filtered water.
+This habit limits plastic waste.

 Observe religious customs and ensure your travel benefits local communities.